jackdewinter/pymarkdown/docs/rules/rule_md009.md

   still the same item, different paragraph
 ```

-Note that the number of spaces required to maintain the List element
+Note that the number of spaces needed to recognize the Blank Line
-is determined by the current List Item element that contains the
+within the List element is decided by the current List Item element
-Blank Lines.
+that has the Blank Line.

 ## Configuration